 Students interested in locating labs that currently offer PSYC 199 opportunities, should visit the UCSD REAL portal.
 For additional questions regarding the research requirement for Psychology majors, see the Psychology website.

 What if I’ve been on the waiting list for a while and I’m graduating soon?

 Since acceptance to the PSYC 116 program is highly competitive, many students will show interest but not be offered admission to the class.
 Interview are typically conducted each Spring quarter to select students to enroll the next Fall.
-If you’re not accepted to the 116 program, then it’s important students seek other opportunities if they’re concerned about meeting research hours required for graduation.
+If you’re not accepted to the 116 program, then it’s important to seek other opportunities if you’re concerned about meeting research hours required for graduation.
 If you’re graduating soon and require research units for your major, then it’s highly recommended you seek 199 opportunities to fulfill that requirement.
 Contact Psychology Advising if you have any questions about your research requirement.

 I am a freshman or sophomore.
 Can I get on the waiting list for PSYC 116?